QSmally/Slideshows/Slides/00-Example-Title.md

 # Example
-## A slide subtitle
+### A slide subtitle

+`Hello world!`

 -subslide

 ### Title for the first subslide

-Slide content
+Automatically updates when files are added, deleted or modified.

 -subslide

 ### Title for the last subslide

-Slide content
+© Joey Smalen